Edwin Berry Burgum

 Edwin Berry Burgum (March 4, 1894 – 1979) was an American literary scholar, critic, and professor of English.
 He taught at New York University from 1924 until the early 1950s.
 He is known for his work in literary theory as well as for the circumstances surrounding his dismissal during the early Cold War period.

 Early life and education

 Burgum was born in Concord, New Hampshire.
-He received a B.A. from Dartmouth College in 1915, an M.A. from Harvard University in 1917, and a Ph.D. from the University of Illinois in 1924.
+He received a B.A. from Dartmouth College in 1915, an M.A. from Harvard University in 1917, and a Ph.D. from the University of Illinois Urbana-Champaign in 1924.
 His dissertation was on the writings of Edward Bulwer-Lytton.

 Academic career

 Burgum began his academic career at New York University in 1924, where he taught and wrote for nearly three decades.
 His scholarly work focused on literary criticism and the intersection of literature and social thought.